Criminal Law

 Given that perjury is often classified as a felony, state laws can be quite harsh as well.
 Under state law, perjurers might also be punished with a prison sentence of one year or greater, with fines and probation possible as well.

-Perjury can only be proven by providing substantive evidence which contradicts the sworn statement made by a witness while under oath.
+Perjury can only be proven by providing substantive evidence that contradicts the sworn statement made by a witness while under oath.

 False testimony provided by a witness in service of either the prosecution or the defense is eligible material for perjury charges.
 If the evidence is brought against a witness accused of intentionally misleading the court, a perjury case is likely.